AI 010: INTERDISCIPLINARY REFLECTIONS ON ARTIFICIAL INTELLIGENCE, 3 credit hrs.

 This course provides an introduction to strategies and technologies for analyzing business processes and systems in an organization.
 Course topics include overview of systems development methodologies and project management, systems planning (project selection and initiation and requirements discovery), systems analysis (Process and logic modeling), systems design (prototyping, rapid application development, and agile development), and systems implementation (quality assurance and maintenance).
 Prerep.: IS 107 or CS 066

-AI 190: ARTIFICIAL INTELLIGENCE PRATICUM, 3 credit hrs.
+AI 190: ARTIFICIAL INTELLIGENCE PRACTICUM, 3 credit hrs.

 The purpose of this capstone is for students to be able to apply their artificial intelligence knowledge through the creation and reflection of an artificial intelligence product.
 Case studies will also be utilized for reflection.